youshitsune/GDS/README.md

 Just start it using docker-compose, and that's it.

+**NOTE:** Your index file should end in .gemini extension.
+All other files can end in .gmi or .gmni

-For additional help with agate visit this link: https://github.com/mbrubeck/agate
+For additional help with nemini visit this link: https://codeberg.org/pswilde/Nemini